dgoldman0/SAM/SAM0/README.md

 - working: show current working memory for the current discussion
 - dream: initiate a dream sequence
 - save: save the current long term memory to file.

+# Notes

+- SAM0 is very susceptible to initial conversation bias, if starting from a blank memory map.
+However, the bias may reduce over time, as it has a chance to integrate a more diverse set of topics from future conversations.
+- Because of the token limit of token limits for OpenAI models, the associative memory map is restricted to about 8,000 characters.
+Functionality may become more unpredictable once that limit has been reached.